earthcubeprojects-chords/chords/bin/ssl/ssl.md

 5. Run certbot to **request a certificate** (“certonly” command) .
 This causes the following to happen:
-    1. certbot requests a token from letsencrypt, which it places in the nginx accessible filesystem.
+    1. certbot requests a token from letsencrypt, which it places _web-root:_, which is shared by nginx and cerbot.
     1. letsencrypt retrieves the token via nginx, succesfully completing the ACME challenge.
-    1. the certificate is delivered to certbot, which it places it in the nginx SSL certificate directory.
+    1. the certificate is delivered to certbot, which it places it in _letsencrypt-etc:_.

   *Include ``--staging`` for initial testing, and make sure it succeeds, before getting a real certificate.* Remove ``--staging`` and rerun the command, once everything passes.
 This is to avoid hitting the letsencrypt rate limit, which is